Actionable Insights

 Stay frosty

-The research on this is unambiguous.
-Committees that change strategy in response to recent market performance — reducing equity exposure after a downturn, chasing returns after a rally — systematically underperform committees that hold their policy allocation through cycles.
-The cost is not modest.
-Over a decade, strategy-changing committees can give up three to five percentage points of annualized return relative to disciplined ones.
+Committees that change strategy in response to recent market performance, reducing equity exposure after a downturn or chasing returns after a rally, systematically underperform committees that hold their policy allocation through cycles.
+The research on this is unambiguous and the cost is not modest.
+Over a decade, strategy-changing committees can give up three to five percentage points of annualized returns relative to more disciplined ones.

 4.2